pagarba/hope-box/docs/README.md

-# HOPE-Box - Supporting Documents
+# HopeBox - Supporting Documents

 Checkout the following external documentation generated outside of this repository.